 Yes, you can.
 Just be prepared for minor symbol mismatches unless you switch the layout in software or memorize the key positions.

-How do I type £ on a US keyboard?
+How do I type ยฃ on a US keyboard?

-on the number pad (Windows) or Option + 3
+Press Alt + 0163 on the number pad (Windows) or Option + 3 (Mac) to get the ยฃ symbol.
+Alternatively, switch your software layout to UK temporarily.

 Is the UK layout good for programming?